momagic/rlgl/docs/V3-CONTRACT-OVERVIEW.md

 ## 🎮 Introduction

-The Red Light Green Light Game V3 contract represents the next evolution of our blockchain gaming platform, built on World Chain with comprehensive features for token migration, multi-level verification, daily rewards, and dynamic gameplay mechanics.
+The Red Light Green Light Game V3 contract represents the next evolution of our blockchain gaming platform, built on World Chain with comprehensive features for multi-level verification, daily rewards, and dynamic gameplay mechanics.

 ## 📄 Contract Details